sid-unizar/apertium-lexinfo-mapping/README.md

 1. The lexinfo individual(s) that are instantiated throughout the data to encode that pos
 2. The list of Apertium tags (varying in granularity) for that pos in the data
-3. The suggested pos abbreviation to use in `ontolex:LexicalEntry`  URIs, based on the [Universal Dependencies tagset](https://universaldependencies.org/u/pos/).
+3. The tag from the  [Universal Dependencies tagset](https://universaldependencies.org/u/pos/).

 | POS       | Lexinfo Individual           | Apertium tag  | UD Tag
 | ------------- |:-------------:| -----:| -----:|
 | adjective      | adjective, presentParticipleAdjective, | A, adj, ADJ, Der_las, pprs, short, sint | ADJ |